Seeds For Bees Frequently Asked Questions for Growers

 What type of planting method is the best?

 Great stands of bee forage cover crops can be grown with various methods.
 What works best is the “no till drill” method.
-We recommend a Schmeiser implement.
-This no till compact drill is designed to “tackle stubborn non-cultivation ground”.
-This planting implement would work great on non-productive areas of the farm as well as orchards that have been subject to compaction
+This planting implement works great on non-productive areas of the farm as well as orchards that have been subject to compaction.

 Will a nearby flowering crop divert honey bees away from the almond bloom?